spyhunter99/osmreader/README.md

 ## How much space do I need?

 The smalled osm extract is for the state of Delaware, USA.
-Compressed, it's only 11MB and 6,119,683 xml elements which translates to about 1,940,469 database rows.
+Compressed, it's only 11MB and 7,564,957 xml elements which translates to about 2,483,857 database rows (with ways and relations).
 Uncompressed XML is around 150MB.
 In database format, it takes about 100 MB or about 10x whatever the download size is.
 The whole planet is around 50GB right now, which means you'd need 500GB of disk storage for the planet.